jhowarth/bearable/README.md

 Welcome
 =======

-A small Clojure library that makes writing XML schemas slight more bearable.
+A small Clojure library that makes writing XML schemas slightly more bearable.

 Usage
 -----